manuelbernhardt/akka-cluster-provision/README.md

 Terraform script for bootstrapping an Akka Cluster on AWS.

-This requires a Consul server (or cluster) to already run, which can be created [here](https://github.com/hashicorp/consul/tree/master/terraform/aws.
+This requires a Consul server (or cluster) to already run, which can be created [here](https://github.com/hashicorp/consul/tree/master/terraform/aws).

+This will result in the creation of an AWS security group which you'll need in the next step.

 To run a cluster, provide the following variables (the Papertrail variables are optional but useful to get aggregated logs):